ivandj0h/space-stock-listing-backend/README.md

     npm run json:server
   ```

-this command will run the server on port:5000 that was already setup on package.json file and if you see here is the command
+this command will run the server on port 5000 which is already setup on package.json file and you can see how these setup was

   ```
     "scripts": {